How can a Landlord fairly assess damages at the

 example, The tenant has recently checked out and after viewing the check

-out report, you notice 3 small candle burn marks have been noted to the
+out report, you notice 3 small candle burn marks have been noted concerning the

 reception carpet.
 If the stains or marks are not big or large enough to qualify